 How Can You Find Local Lawn Aeration Services?

-FAQ About Lawn Aeration
+FAQs About Lawn Aeration

 When should I aerate my lawn?

 You should aerate your lawn when it’s at the height of its growing season, helping it to heal and recover more quickly.
 For cool-season grasses, that’s early spring or mid-fall.
 For warm-season grasses, try May or June.
-Areas with heavy wear and tear or clay soil should aerate each year.
+Areas with heavy wear and tear or clay soil should be aerated each year.

 Is aerating your lawn worth it?